-- 1. You have already earned a previous college degree, including Associate, Baccalaureate, Masters, or Doctoral degree from a regionally accredited college or university. - 2.
-You have graduated from a United States high school, either public or private, in the past ten years and have an unweighted high school GPA. - 3.
-You have completed your GED since 2014 and achieved a mastery score of 170 or above on all areas. - 4.
-You have completed the HISET in the past ten years and earned a score of 15 or higher, on all sections, with at least a score of four on the essay. - 5.
-You have SAT or ACT test scores that are less than ten years old and indicate college English and/or math placement, or have other valid placement test scores on file.
+- The student has already earned a previous college degree, including Associate, Baccalaureate, Masters, or Doctoral degree from a regionally accredited college or university. - The student has graduated from a United States high school, either public or private, in the past ten years and has an unweighted high school GPA. - The student has completed their GED since 2014 and achieved a mastery score of 170 or above on all areas. - The student has completed the HISET in the past ten years and earned a score of 15 or higher, on all sections, with at least a score of four on the essay. - 5.
+The student has SAT or ACT test scores that are less than ten years old and indicate college English and/or math placement, or has other valid placement test scores on file.

-You have the option to take the placement test for English and/or math if:
+Students have the option to take the placement test for English and/or math if:

-- 1. Your high school unweighted GPA is between 2.2 and 2.7999 and is within the past 10-years. - 2.
-You do not have an unweighted high school GPA. - 3.
-You graduated from a foreign high school. - 4.
-You graduated from a U. S. high school beyond ten years. - 5.
-You earned a High School Equivalency or Adult High School Diploma, but did not meet the cutoff scores for placement. - 6.
-OPTIONAL: Waiving the placement test will result in placement into Transitions and BSP (Basic Skills) courses per prerequisite requirements of desired courses and programs.
+- 1. high school unweighted GPA is between 2.2 and 2.7999 and is within the past 10-years. - 2. graduated from a foreign high school. - 3. graduated from a U. S. high school beyond ten years. - earned a High School Equivalency or Adult High School Diploma, but did not meet the cutoff scores for placement. - waiving the placement test will result in placement into Transitions and BSP (Basic Skills) courses per prerequisite requirements of desired courses and programs.